nalbert9/Facial-Keypoint-Detection/README.md

 __Notebook 3__ : Facial Keypoint Detection Using Haar Cascades and your Trained CNN

 __Notebook 4__ : Fun Filters and Keypoint Uses
-ades and the Trained CNN;
-- Fun Filters and Keypoint Uses.

 ### Local Environment Instructions